High-precision chemical abundances of Galactic building blocks. II. Revisiting the chemical distinctness of the Helmi streams: Discussion

 Another interesting feature in $\alpha$-elements is that there is no apparent decreasing trend in $[\mathrm{\alpha/Fe}]$ with metallicity.
-Moreover, a few stars at $[\mathrm{Fe/H}]\sim -1.2$ seem to have higher $[\mathrm{\alpha/Fe}]$ than the stars at $[\mathrm{Fe/H}]\sim -1.8$, although it remains to be seen if they are actually the Helmi streams' members rather than contaminants from heated thick disk or other accreted populations.
+Moreover, a few stars at $[\mathrm{Fe/H}]\sim -1.2$ seem to have higher $[\mathrm{\alpha/Fe}]$ than the stars at $[\mathrm{Fe/H}]\sim -1.8$, although it remains to be seen if they are actually the Helmi stream members rather than contaminants from heated thick disk or other accreted populations.
 If this almost flat or slightly increasing trend is confirmed with a larger sample of homogeneous abundances, it would resemble the observed trend in the Large Magellanic Could (LMC) by \citet{Nidever2020a}.
-These authors suggested that such a chemical evolution trend is due to low star formation efficiency at early phase and bursty star formation at later stage.
-Although the progenitor of the Helmi streams might have a similar star formation history, the old age of the majority of the Helmi streams' stars \citep{Koppelman2019b,RuizLara2022a} suggest that the transition from quiescent to bursty star formation occurred in a shorter timescale than that in LMC.
-A future chemodynamical study with precise stellar age as well as chemical evolution modelling would be necessary to confirm this scenario.
+These authors suggest that such a chemical evolution trend cannot be reproduced in models with a constant star formation efficiency.
+They suggest that such a trend needs a starburst at a late phase.
+Although the progenitor of the Helmi streams might have experienced a similar starburst at a late phase, the old age of the majority of the Helmi stream stars \citep{Koppelman2019b,RuizLara2022a} suggests that the transition from quiescent to bursty star formation occurred on a shorter timescale than that in LMC.
+A future chemodynamical study with precise stellar age as well as chemical evolution modeling would be necessary to confirm this scenario.

+The Y abundance of the Helmi stream stars is particularly low at $[\mathrm{Fe/H}]\lesssim -1.8$.
+Together with the results of \citet{Aguado2021b} on Sr abundance, this suggests that the Helmi stream stars have very low abundances of light neutron-capture elements.
+Such a low light neutron-capture element abundance is not common among the Milky Way stars but is seen in low-mass dwarf galaxies such as Draco and Ursa Minor dwarf spheroids and most of the ultra-faint dwarf galaxies \citep[e.g.,][]{Frebel2015}.